DerYeger/vecti/docs/guide/README.md

 ```

-Instances of the `Vector` class can be created either by using its constructor or the static method of the class.
+Instances of the `Vector` class can be created by using either its constructor or the static method `of`.
 The latter accepts a `number` array of length 2, with the first element being the x-axis component and the second element being the y-axis component.

 ```ts